fibo/arithmetica/README.md

 add("0._3", "1")); // '1._3'
 ```

-**NOTA BENE**: there is no runtime check on types: consumers are responsible to feed inputs
+**NOTA BENE**: there is no runtime check on types!
+Consumers are responsible to feed inputs
 that are actual `Rational` types, for instance using [`isRational` type-guard](#isrational).

 If you want only floating point operators, without _repeating decimals_ support, you can do